respawn-app/FlowMVI/README.md

 FlowMVI is a Kotlin Multiplatform architectural framework based on coroutines.
 It enables you to extend your business logic with reusable plugins, handle errors, achieve thread-safety, and more.
-It takes about 10 minutes to try it.
+It takes about 10 minutes and 50 lines of code to get started.

 ## Quickstart: